Coronavirus vaccine rollout in Bury

 If you have booked an appointment via your GP Practice and need to change or cancel this, please contact your Practice directly.
 If you have booked an appointment yourself via the Simply Book online system after being given the booking link by your GP Practice or via the National Booking System after receiving a letter from the NHS, you can make any changes to your booking through the same website you used to book your appointment.

 How is the vaccine given?

-The vaccine is given as an injection into the upper arm, both the Pfizer-BioNTech and the Oxford-Astra Zeneca vaccines and given as two doses, with the second dose given up to 12 weeks after the first dose.
+The vaccine is given as an injection into the upper arm, both the Pfizer-BioNTech and the Oxford-Astra Zeneca vaccines (the two vaccines being given at our local vaccination centres) are given as two doses, with the second dose given 11 weeks after the first dose.